katydecorah/katydecorah.github.io/_posts/adventures/2013-02-15-lake-placid.md

 ---

-Travelled up to Lake Placid for the weekend with a college roommate, to visit our other college roommate.
-She had a nice birthday suprise waiting for me!
+Traveled up to Lake Placid for the weekend with a college roommate, to visit our other college roommate.
+She had a nice birthday surprise waiting for me!

 <div class="photos">